connectrpc/connect-es/packages/connect-express/README.md

 simply use `createConnectTransport` from [@connectrpc/connect-web](https://www.npmjs.com/package/@connectrpc/connect-web) instead.

-Note that support for gRPC is limited, since many gRPC clients require HTTP/2, and Express does not support the Node.js `http2` module.
+Note that Express does not support the Node.js `http2` module.
+You can serve the Connect protocol and gRPC-Web with Express, but not gRPC.

 ## Getting started